 Charlotte is a tiny city located in the state of Iowa.
-With a population of 389 people and just one neighborhood, Charlotte is the 410th largest community in Iowa.
-Charlotte has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+With a population of 386 people and just one neighborhood, Charlotte is the 410th largest community in Iowa.
+Much of the housing stock in Charlotte was built prior to World War II, making it one of the older and more historic cities in the country.

 Charlotte is a blue-collar town, with 51.89% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Charlotte is a city of professionals, production and manufacturing workers, and transportation and shipping workers.
 There are especially a lot of people living in Charlotte who work in farm management occupations (9.91%), office and administrative support (8.96%), and teaching (8.96%).